JeremyXZ/vocab_builder/README.md

 4) In the stats section at the bottome right corner of the card, there are three digits, respectively indicating the number of "new words", "known words" and  "familiar words".
 Clicking "✅ " on a new word for the first time will turn it into a "known word", for the second time into a "familiar word".
 Clicking "❌ " will do the opposite.
  For example: 10-3-8 indicates: 10 new words, 3 known words, 8 familiar words.
+Your goal is to rearch this target:  0-0-10.